aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/EntityControl/Update process/UpdateSprite.md

 Lastly, unless `overrideanim` is true, both the actual sprite of the `sprite` is set to null and `sprite` is disabled if it wasn't.

 ## renderQueue adjustment
+This segment has 2 possible logic:

-This segment happens for any entity where `hologram` is false and that either it's a `battle` entity or that it has no `npcdata` or it has one, but it's either not an NPC type or if it is one, its `startlife` is less than 50.0.
+- `hologram` is false and that either it's a `battle` entity or that it has no `npcdata` or it has one, but it's either not an NPC type or if it is one, its `startlife` is less than 50.0.
+- `hologram` is true and it's a `battle` entity

-When it gets executed, the `sprite`'s material renderQueue is set to 2450 if the alpha was higher than 0.9 or it is set to 3000 otherwise.
+For the first one, the `sprite`'s material renderQueue is set to 2450 if the alpha was higher than 0.9 or it is set to 3000 otherwise.

+For the second one, the `sprite`.material.renderQueue is set to 2500.